-The E-13B and CMC7 MICR fonts are resident in your printer.
+The E-13B and CMC7 MICR fonts reside in the printer.
 Examples of these fonts are in the Appendix of this manual.
 They can only be accessed after MICR mode is activated by your software.
 A MICR toner cartridge must be present to print the MICR fonts.